naseer2426/Compiler-REST-API/README.md

 ## What is this?

 This API can compile and run code with stdin and send a response with stdout.
 It can compiler java, C, C++ and python.
-Try it out [here](http://compiler-env.i3hveummcp.ap-southeast-1.elasticbeanstalk.com/). <b>Do note that this is not active since I ran out of Amazon credits.<b>
+Try it out [here](https://naseer-compiler-api.herokuapp.com/).

 #### Demo Page